 My go-to everyday resin is actually a blend of two different resins – Anycubic Grey and Siraya Tenacious.
 I mix them 70% Anycubic Grey and 30% Tenacious, and you get a strong, excellent printing, beautiful matte light grey 3D print – it photographs well, and since it’s not shiny, you can tell immediately where you need to remove supports and do touchups.

 10. You seem to enjoy mixing colors to create your ‘secret sauce’ for the projects that turn out very impressive and realistic.
 Have you studied Fine Arts or mastered a magical painting technique?
 Is there special education required for being creative, or is it your sixth sense and years of experience?

 I have no art background at all, really.
 I liked drawing when I was a kid but never ran with it.

 I was very into a video game called Total Annihilation in the 90s, and that game had mods for it.
 I installed a 3D application called Rhino3D to make my own units for the game, and although I never got great at Rhino, it did give me a useful working knowledge of 3D design.

-I still have so much to learn!
+I still have so much to learn on how to paint 3D prints!
 There are so many techniques I have yet to really get down.
 By the standards of wargaming, I think I’m an average at best painter.
-One of the best things about a background in printing 1-inch tall army men, though – when you print a 2-foot-tall Godzilla, the margin for error opens up considerably.
+One of the best things about a background in printing 1-inch tall army men, though – when you print a 2-foot-tall Godzilla figure, the margin for error opens up considerably.